2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/005_Game_Design_Tips/005_Loading_Screens.md

 ### Avoiding a loading screen altogether

+Dynamic loading is a technique that is usually implemented in 3D games, but nothing stops you from using it in your 2D game!

+The main issue is avoiding the player noticing that you unloaded a piece of the map that you previously visited, while loading the next piece.
+This means:

+- **Avoiding "popping":** the player won't appreciate seeing pieces of the game appear or disappear in front of their eyes;
+- **Avoiding slowdowns:** the player will immediately realize something is going on if the game slows down or drops frames at a certain point.
+Plus it will feel like the game is not well-optimized.

+Popping can be avoided

 {{placeholder}}

 <!-- TODO: Dynamic loading: some games use closed rooms with nothing in them (double door) to unload the old map and load the new one dynamically without forcing a loading screen -->